MMGRec: Multimodal Generative Recommendation with Transformer Model: Introduction

 To overcome the challenges, we design a new ID structure --- \textbf{Rec-ID}, and present a Multimodal Generative Recommendation (\textbf{MMGRec}) framework for Rec-ID assignment and generation.
 Specifically, Rec-ID comprises a sequence of semantic tokens followed by a popularity token, leveraging the correlation between item popularity and semantic information.
 For Rec-ID assignment, building upon the RQ-VAE adopted in TIGER, we propose a Graph Residual-Quantized Variational AutoEncoder (Graph RQ-VAE) that incorporates a graph network to fuse item multimodal information with collaborative filtering signals, and quantizes the resulting representations into a sequence of semantic tokens.
 Then, we rank the items with identical semantic tokens by popularity and use their ranking index as the last token to avoid the collision problem.
 After that, for Rec-ID generation, we train a Transformer-based model to directly generate the preferred items' Rec-IDs based on users' historical interactions.
 To capture item position information in historical interaction sequences, we design a relation-aware self-attention mechanism for Transformer.
 By extending the original self-attention mechanism, this approach models user-specific relationships among items through personalized query, key, and value projection matrix parameters.
 We conduct extensive experiments on three public datasets to demonstrate the rationality and effectiveness of the proposed MMGRec.

-Overall, the main contributions of our work are three-fold: \begin{itemize}[leftmargin=*] \item We propose MMGRec, a novel Transformer-based recommendation framework that consists of Rec-ID assignment and generation.
-This is the first effort known to us to introduce the generative paradigm into multimodal recommendation.